TrStans606/DeNovoTelomereMiner/README.md

 ## DeNovoTelomereMiner Usage

-There are two ways to run DeNovoTelomereMiner.
-The first is via the main Python script: DeNovoTelomereMiner.py, which is cross-platform.
-The second is via the compiled script DeNovoTelomereMiner<arch>.bin, which can be downloaded from the releases tab.
-The compiled script is around 30 seconds to a minute faster per dataset, but you must download the correct version for your system.
-If you are using the Docker file, it will be DeNovoTelomereMiner_linux_amd64.bin.
-If you have no idea what version to download, then stick with the main Python script.

 ### DeNovoTelomereMiner Command Line Arguments

 For this command line, only include the file name.
 The directory of each file type will be set in the config file.